Haisham Hassan

-Haisham Hassan (ހައިޝަމް ހަސަން; born 21 July 1999) is a Maldivian professional footballer for Club Eagles and the Maldives national team.
+Haisham Hassan (ހައިޝަމް ހަސަން; born 21 July 1999) is a Maldivian professional footballer for Maziya S&RC and the Maldives national team.
 He plays mainly as a left back, but can also operate as a left winger.

 He started his football career playing for his island team Eydhafushi in the 2017 Minivan Championship and was called up for the national under-19 team later that year, for the 2018 AFC U-19 Championship qualification.
 Following the qualification, he joined Club Eagles youth team in the same year, before making his first team debut for the team at the age of 18 in 2018.

 Haisham Hassan made his first full appearance for Maldives in 2019.

 Club career

 Eydhafushi

 Haisham began his football career at the age of 17, playing for hometown club Eydhafushi in the 2017 Minivan Championship.
 He made his debut in their first match against Dharavandhoo on 6 April 2017, as a second half substitute, scoring the only goal in the last minutes to secure a narrow 1-0 victory at home.
 During the post match interview, Eydhafushi coach Mohamed Zahid praised Haisham's performance, saying that he will become a star for Maldives national team if he continues to play like this.